About This Study Hub

 Why This Exists

 The Salesforce Certified Technical Architect (CTA) is the hardest credential in the Salesforce ecosystem.
 Roughly 500 people hold it worldwide.
 The exam costs over $6,000.
-You stand in front of a live review board and defend a complex architectural solution under pressure.
+Candidates stand in front of a live review board and defend a complex architectural solution under pressure.

 Practice scenarios exist, but they are buried across Trailhead, YouTube recordings, community blog posts, and PDF downloads.
 Finding them all takes days.
 Comparing different approaches to the same scenario is nearly impossible.